willov/forking-workflow-exercise/README.md

 1, 2, ..., etc.

-## Goals of this exercise
+## Objectives

-- Learn how to fork, and file a pull request.
+- Learn how to fork, modify the fork, and file a pull request towards forked repo
-- Learn how to update your fork with upstream changes.
+- Learn how to update your fork with upstream changes

 ## First part: Fork, clone, and modify